51r/terraform_aws_module/README.md

-# Terraform configuration with aws module
+# Terraform configuration with two aws modules
-This repo contains Terraform configuration, which will download the Terraform Module from my other repo: [Terraform AWS Instance](https://github.com/51r/terraform_aws_instance)
+This repo contains Terraform configuration, which will download the Terraform Module from my other repo: [Terraform AWS Instance](https://github.com/51r/terraform_aws_instance) and will configure second module, which will create an instance in different region than the default.

 # Prerequisite
 This guide applies to Mac, for other OS it may vary.
 You need to have terraform CLI installed on you workstation.
 In the guide below, we will be using [homebrew](https://brew.sh/)